This Peach Crisp recipe is a sweet and flavorful dessert that is the perfect way to enjoy fresh summer peaches.

 - ¾ cup rolled oats or quick cooking oats, but not instant oatmeal

 - ¼ teaspoon cinnamon

 - 5 tablespoons unsalted butter cut into 1/2” pieces

 - Preheat oven to 375º F. Grease or spray your casserole dish with cooking oil.
 Place peaches in a large bowl and set aside.

 - In a small bowl, mix granulated sugar and corn starch.
 Add lemon juice and zest.
 Add to peaches and stir.

 - In a medium bowl, add topping ingredients.
 Using a pastry cutter or your fingers, smash the butter into crumb-sized pieces.

-- Using a 3 qt. casserole dish, add peach filling, then cover with topping.
-Bake for 40 minutes, or until bubbly and golden.
+- Add the peach filling to the casserole pan, then cover with topping.
+Bake at 375ºF for 40 minutes, or until bubbly and golden.